sitemule/ILEastic/README.md

  il_responseWrite ( pResponse);
 ```

-The `il_listen` are listening on the TCP/IP port and interface you define in the
+The `il_listen` is listening on the TCP/IP port and interface you define in the
 config structure.
 For each http request it will call your "servlet" which is a
 callback procedure that takes a request and a response parameter